 These are variable credit courses, but most of them are one-credit, meaning one hour per week.
 Please check with the instructor if the course will be more than one-credit (up to three credits).

-Structured Mentoring Offered in Spring 2026
+Structured Mentoring Offered in Fall 2026